 You are also invited-but not required-to follow me on Twitter at @michael_germana.
 When I tweet or re-tweet something relevant to this course, I will use the hashtag #ENGL242.
 You can and should do likewise if you would like to share something with the class that pertains to our readings and/or discussions.
-A promise: if you follow me, I won't follow you back or even look at your account-your privacy is sacred to me.
-The only tweets of yours I will see will be those that feature the designated hashtag.
 You may also message me through Twitter at your convenience.